bbepis/XUnity.AutoTranslator/README.md

 UseStaticTranslations=True       ;Indicates whether or not to use translations from the included static translation cache OverrideFont=                    ;Overrides the fonts used for texts when updating text components.
 NOTE: Only works for UGUI OverrideFontTextMeshPro=         ;Overrides the fonts used for texts when updating text components.
 NOTE: Only works for TextMeshPro
-WhitespaceRemovalStrategy=TrimPerNewline ;Indicates how whitespace/newline removal should be handled before attempting translation.
-Can be ["TrimPerNewline", "None"]
 ResizeUILineSpacingScale=        ;A decimal value that the default line spacing should be scaled by during UI resizing, for example: 0.80.
 NOTE: Only works for UGUI
 ForceUIResizing=True             ;Indicates whether the UI resize behavior should be applied to all UI components regardless of them being translated.
 IgnoreTextStartingWith=\u180e;   ;Indicates that the plugin should ignore any strings starting with certain characters.
 This is a list seperated by ';'.